Skip to content

 Frequently asked questions

-How much does hail roof repair typically cost in Evansville?
+What does a typical roof repair cost in Evansville?

 Wind/hail deductible notice

-Indiana homeowners typically carry separate wind and hail deductibles structured as either flat dollar amounts ($500–$2,500) or percentage-based deductibles (1–5% of dwelling coverage).
-Vanderburgh County policies most commonly use percentage-based deductibles of 1–2%; on a home insured for $350,000 at 2%, the out-of-pocket deductible is $7,000.
-Verify your policy's specific deductible structure before filing a claim, as this amount directly affects your net repair cost after insurance payment.
+Indiana homeowners typically carry wind and hail deductibles structured as either flat dollar amounts ($500–$2,500) or percentage-based deductibles (1–2% of insured dwelling value).
+For a home valued at $129,100 in Vanderburgh County, a 2% wind/hail deductible equals $2,582 out-of-pocket before insurance covers repair costs.
+Verify your specific deductible structure in your policy documents before filing a claim.

 Full claim guide for Evansville